Next Gen Events

 Calling all creative writers, playwright hopefuls, and wanna-be screenwriters!
 No registration necessary.

 The final Stories Told event offered by Next Gen at the Center, SPRighT, represents an impactful and completely new opportunity for Regional high school students interested in creative writing.
-All high school students across Antrim, Charlevoix, Cheboygan, Emmet, and Ostego counties will be invited to submit a 3 - 6 minute original play with up to 5 characters as a guideline; limit two entries per student addressing the Stories Told theme, "Finding Your Voice."
+All high school students across Antrim, Charlevoix, Cheboygan, Emmet, and Ostego counties will be invited to submit a 3 - 6 minute original play addressing the Stories Told theme, "Finding Your Voice."
 From the submissions, winning plays will be showcased onstage at Crooked Tree Arts Center alongside readings from the Young Artist Festival (Crooked Tree Arts Center) and a special guest.
 Little Traverse Civic Theater (LTCT) actors will perform the winning student plays in Readers Theater style; winning student playwrights will be invited to rehearsal to guest direct their work, providing feedback and direction to the LTCT actors.
 Not only is this a great opportunity for your creative writers, but it's also a great opportunity to bring a real-world experience of self-expression into your curriculum.
+Winners will also each receive a $50 cash prize.

 Frequently Asked Questions